Dr. James Mullen Jr.

-Dr. Eugene McAllister began his appointment as Interim President of Saint John’s on August 1, 2019.
+Dr. James Mullen Jr. began his appointment as transitional president of Saint John’s University on June 1, 2021.

 About Saint John’s University